himanshi-png/Netflix-Data-Analysis/README.md

 With that, we’ve come to the end of this analysis.
 If you are a binge watcher I am sure you have enjoyed the analysis.
 The following are conclusions drawn from the analysis.
 Hope you enjoyed!!

- -Movies are more popular type of content than TV Shows -TV-MA rating is the most for which Movies are made -United States is the country with most releases -Longest Movie is of 312 mins and Shortest Movie is of 3 mins
+* Movies are more popular type of content than TV Shows -TV-MA rating is the most for which Movies are made -United States is the country with most releases -Longest Movie is of 312 mins and Shortest Movie is of 3 mins